Braves vs. Rangers Player Props Betting Odds

 - Live Stream: Watch the MLB on Fubo!

-- The Rangers' Dane Dunning will make his third start of the season.
+- Spencer Strider (4-1) will take to the mound for the Braves and make his ninth start of the season.

-- Dunning has two starts in a row of five innings or more.

 |Opponent